dvdinth/onedl-mmdetection/docs/en/advanced_guides/conventions.md

 ## About the order of image shape

-In OpenMMLab 2.0, to be consistent with the input argument of OpenCV, the argument about image shape in the data transformation pipeline is always in the `(width, height)` order.
+In OneDLLab to be consistent with the input argument of OpenCV, the argument about image shape in the data transformation pipeline is always in the `(width, height)` order.
 On the contrary, for computation convenience, the order of the field going through the data pipeline and the model is `(height, width)`.
 Specifically, in the results processed by each data transform pipeline, the fields and their value meaning is as below:

 - img_shape: (height, width)
 - ori_shape: (height, width)